-Meetings of the 1 st Board of Directors The Contents of Board Meeting Article 14-5 Resolution made by the Audit Committee 1.To discuss and approve the assessment result of CPA qualification., the hiring of the CPA, and the compensation given thereto.
-1 Proposed to Audit Committee of 2016/2/26 and be approved by all attending independent directors without objection.
-2.To discuss and approve on the compensation for Alexander Pan, the CFO of COA, Inc. $\checkmark$ Proposed to Audit Committee of 2016/2/26 and be approved by all attending independent directors without objection.
-2016.02.26 3.To discuss and approve on the compensation for Lisa Kao, the Chairman of Coaster and the executive director of COA, Inc. ~ Proposed to Audit Committee of 2016/2/26 and be approved by all attending independent directors without objection.
-4.To discuss and approve on the compensation for Michael P Yeh, the President of Coaster and the CEO of COA, Inc. $\checkmark$ Proposed to Audit Committee of 2016/2/26 and be approved by all attending independent directors without objection.
-Measures the Company take to respond to Audit Committee's opinions: Not 1.
-The Proposal for Distribution of 2015 Profits before tax for Directors' remunerations and employees' remunerations. ~ Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-2.To discuss and approve the Declaration of Internal Control System of the Company (2015/1/1~2015/12/31) 1 Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-3.Assignment of new Chief Internal Auditor of the Company. ~ Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-4.Amendment to the "Internal Control System" of the Company.
-1 Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-2016.05.06 5.Amendment to the "Procedure for Capital lending to others" and approve the inter-company loans of funds between foreign companies in which the company holds, directly, 100% of the voting shares.
-1 Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-6.Amendment to Procedure for Making Endorsements and Guarantees. $\checkmark$ Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection.
-7.Amendment to the Operating Procedures for Application of Suspending and Resuming Trading. $\checkmark$ Proposed to Audit Committee of 2016/5/6 and be approved by all attending independent directors without objection. respond to Audit Committee's opinions: Not 2016 05 27 1.
-IPO for Cash Injection. $\checkmark$ Proposed to Audit Committee
+T Meetings of the 1 st Board of Directors The Contents of Board Meeting Article 14-5 Resolution made by the Audit Committee 5.
+To discuss and approve the assessment result of CPA qualification., the hiring of the CPA, and the compensation given thereto. √ Proposed to Audit Committee of 2017/3/24 and be approved by all attending independent directors without objection.
+6. To discuss and approve on the compensation to employees and directors. √ Proposed to Audit Committee of 2017/3/24 and be approved by all attending independent directors without objection.
+7. To discuss and approve 2016 Business Report and 2016 consolidated financial statement √ Proposed to Audit Committee of 2017/3/24 and be approved by all attending independent directors without objection.
+8. To discuss and approve the proposal for distribution of 2016 profits. √ Proposed to Audit Committee of 2017/3/24 and be approved by all attending independent directors without objection.
+Measures the Company take to respapplicable. ond to Audit Committee's opinions: Not The 10th Meeting of the 1th Term 1.
+To discuss and approve the extension of inter-company loans of funds - COA Asia, Inc. capital lending to COA, Inc., US\$ 5 million. √ Proposed to Audit Committee of 2017/5/5 and be approved by all attending independent directors without objection.
+(May 5, 2017) Committee's opinions: Not The 11th Meeting of the 1th Term The Q2 2017 consolidated financial statements. √ Proposed to Audit Committee of 2017/8/4 and be approved by all attending independent directors without objection.
+(August 4, 2017) Measures the Company take to respond to Audit Committee's opinions: Not applicable.
+The 12th Meeting of the 1th Term (November 1.
+Year 2018 Audit Plan. √ Proposed to Audit Committee of 2017/11/10 and be approved by all attending independent directors without objection.
+10, 2017) 2.
+Amendments to the "PROCEDURAL RULES OF BOARD MEETINGS" related Regulations of the Company. √ Proposed to Audit Committee of 2017/11/10 and be approved by all attending independent directors without objection.
+3. Amendments to the "PROCEDURES FOR ETHICAL MANAGEMENT" related Regulations of the Company. √ Proposed to Audit Committee of 2017/11/10 and be approved by all attending independent directors without objection.
+4. The capital lending to COA, Inc. with a maximum amount of US\$ 8 million. √ Proposed to Audit Committee of 2017/11/10 and be approved by all attending independent directors without objection.
+5. The capital lending to COA Asia, Inc. with a maximum amount of US\$ 3 million. √ Proposed to Audit Committee of 2017/11/10 and be approved by all attending